trevorgerhardt/model-query/README.md

 ### #end(callback)

-The results will be passed into a `[component/collection](https://component/collection).
+The results will be passed into a [component/collection](https://component/collection).

 ### .query(params[, callback])

-Pass a parameters object that you would normally pass to `superagent.query()`
+Pass a parameters object that you would normally pass to `superagent.query()`.

 ### .limit(limit[, callback])